NaughtonLab/ReservoirFiberNetworks/README.md

 - **Video Visualization**: A `.mp4` video of the simulation (if enabled).
 - **Pickle Data**: Saves simulation results in a `.pickle` file for further analysis.

+## Contribution

+- This respository is developed by the Biomechanical Systems Lab at the Department of Mechanical Engineering, Virgnia Tech.
+- **Key contributors**: Apoorva Khairnar, Johannes Rummelein, Noel Naughton (*in alphabetical order*)